jansmolders86/mediacenterjs/README.md

 To specify a element that you can click on add the following class:

 	.mcjs-rc-clickable

+These classes will also enable keyboard navigation for your app.
 Please make sure you have include the socket.io clientside javascript and the MCJS core plugin to make sure the remote will work in your app.

 Building an App